 Prices & Dates

-Prices shown are per person when there are 2 persons sharing a room/cabin.
-The 'Single supplement' is compulsory for solo travellers or if your booking party cannot reach the minimum of 2 persons in a room/cabin and the amount needs to be added to the per person price.
-The single supplement offers the comfort of your own room and is also available to any other person wanting their own room/cabin.Read More
+The 'Twin Share' price is per person when there are 2 people sharing a cabin.
+The 'Solo Room' price is applicable to all solo travellers, or if your booking party cannot reach the minimum of 2 persons in a cabin.
+Solo Rooms can also be booked by any other person wanting the comfort and privacy of their own cabin.Read More

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard.